trytouca/trytouca/examples/python/README.md

 # Examples using Touca SDK for Python

 This directory includes sample projects that use Touca SDK for Python.
-All examples are documented to serve as hands-on tutorials to help you get stated with Touca.
+All examples are documented to serve as hands-on tutorials to help you get started with Touca.

-If this is your first time submitting test results to Touca, we recommend reading our [Getting Started](https://touca.io/docs) guide, first.
+If this is your first time submitting test results to Touca, we recommend reading our [Getting Started](https://touca.io/docs/basics/) guide, first.

 ## Outline